Air ambulance responds after man suffers fall

 A man was taken to hospital following a serious fall.

-The East of England Ambulance Service and the East Anglian Air Ambulance (EAAA) were called out at 2.04pm on Wednesday, September 2 after the man in his 50s had suffered “a fall from height” near Lowestoft.
+The East of England Ambulance Service and the East Anglian Air Ambulance (EAAA) were called out at about 1.31pm last Wednesday, October 23 after the man had suffered a fall in Bungay.

-The Anglia One helicopter was landed close to the scene, in a sports field, as they assisted the EEAST team.
+The Anglia One helicopter was landed close to the scene in a neighbouring field as they assisted the EEAST team.

-A spokesman for the EAAA said: “Anglia One was tasked near to Lowestoft to assist EEAST with a man in his fifties following a fall from height.
+A spokesman for the EAAA said: "Anglia One was tasked to Bungay to assist EEAST with an elderly man who had suffered a fall.

 You may also want to watch:

-“The patient was taken to James Paget University Hospital in Gorleston by a road ambulance for further treatment.”
+"The patient was then taken to the Norfolk and Norwich University Hospital by road ambulance for further treatment."